-The past year has seen NTV increasing its engagement with Aboriginal and Torres Strait Islander organisations, and mainstream organisations delivering programs for Aboriginal men.
-Closer relationships have been forged with several organisations which has not only provided greater insight into the challenges faced by Aboriginal organisations in delivering programs to men, but has also enabled NTV to increase its cultural awareness across the organisation and improve its advocacy for members working with Aboriginal men and their families.
-In the twelve months leading up to June 2017, NTV visited with the following Aboriginal organisations:
+From early 2017, No to Violence has increased its engagement with Aboriginal and Torres Strait Islander organisations, and mainstream organisations delivering programs for Aboriginal men.
+Closer relationships have been forged with several organisations which has not only provided greater insight into the challenges faced by Aboriginal organisations in delivering programs to men, but has also enabled No to Violence to increase its cultural awareness across the organisation and improve its advocacy for members working with Aboriginal men and their families.
+In the twelve months leading up to June 2017, No to Violence visited with the following Aboriginal organisations:

 - Dardi Munwurro